Dalry, North Ayrshire: Lords of Lynn

 Built for the Crichtons in 1812, this house was a small mansion house by 1858 with a vaguely 'Elizabethan' appearance.
 It was purchased by the Neilsen family of Chapeltoun in 1924 and sold by them in 1960.
 The house lay empty for a number of years and was demolished so that the site could be redeveloped as a housing estate.
-Only the gatepiers remain, leading onto the Dalry to Kilwinninmg road.
+Only the gatepiers remain, leading onto the Dalry to Kilwinning road.